ukuko/git_cfg/README.md

     test -f ~/git_cfg/gitprompt.csh && . ~/git_cfg/gitprompt.csh

     (shell)
-    look for this line (if not found, add all below) force_color_prompt=no
+    look for this line (if not found, add replace lines: force_color_prompt=no

-    and replace that line with the content of: gitprompt.sh

     until this line:

-    # If this is an xterm set the title to user@host:dir
+    unset color_prompt force_color_prompt

+    and replace them with the content of: gitprompt.sh